 Description:

-I worked as an online and in person tutor for Varsity Tutors in the Minneapolis area as well as in Lawrence.
+I worked as an online and in-person tutor for Varsity Tutors in the Minneapolis area as well as in Lawrence.
 I tutored everything from standardized tests such as the ACT and SATs to individual subjects such as organic chemistry, biology, and many more.
-I really loved the experience of teaching my students and made sure that with each student, I individualized their learning plan and really got to the source of any problems they had with the subject.
-Teaching is very rewarding, and it pushes me as an individual to have a deep understanding of the content I am teaching and exploring new, more effective ways of how to communicate information to my students.
+I really loved the experience of teaching my students and made sure that I individualized each student's learning plan and really got to the source of any problems they had with the subject.
+Teaching is very rewarding, and it pushes me as an individual to have a deep understanding of the content I am teaching and explore new, more effective ways of communicating information to my students.

 AMCAS Work and Activities Example #33